jenniferjacobs/fireandlion/workflow.md

 In technical terms, we use static-site generation to produce HTML from markdown, and CSS (preprocessed from Sass) to design for various output formats.
 You can [read about the workflow in lots of detail here](http://electricbookworks.github.io/electric-book-workflow/).

-In non-technical terms, you'll get beautiful books faster, cheaper, and future-proof.
-A key advantage of the system is that you can spend less on typesetting, and more on good editing.
+In non-technical terms, you get beautiful books faster, cheaper, and future-proof.
+You spend less money and time on typesetting, and more on good editing.